 The key concept of Step Four is to prototype more than one idea with the intention of learning from a series of prototypes the one to carry forward, yet this may be the hardest part of the design process for school and school districts to carry out as time, money and resources are always so limited, so precious.
 Prototyping multiple solutions or designs is meant to evaluate your designs in practice to evaluate which one solution should go forward, if none actually solve your problem or if a tweak to one making it just right (Goldilocks).
 It is that tweak of one prototype that might exemplify what people mean by rapid iteration.
-A tighter loop of prototyping, evaluating and changing the design to head right back into prototyping rather than going through the entire process over.
-Engineers do this well, and going through many designs in a day during lab testing isn’t unheard of.
-This tighter loop of rapid iteration can work to keep the design ideas flowing when brainstorming isn’t enough.

-Back in a school for a moment.
 Imagine that you are a teacher leader who is tasked with implementing a new curriculum for elementary science.
 Your team has taken on a new STEM focus and it is time to consider assessments.
 Many of the talented teachers on your team have different ideas about how to design the assessment series.
 You now see a perfect chance to get it right and have the best assessments possible.
 Your team has worked though Step Three brainstorming and now has more than five viable options for how to design assessments to best collect data, that test the skills you are looking for students to achieve and you have considered units of study and time you wish to dedicate to assessing.
 Still, you have more than five ways to go.
 What do you do at this juncture?

-I recommend that you pick three assessment styles with your team that you can prototype, or make rather completely, and actually teach the unit and give the three different styled assessments to three different groups.
+I recommend that you pick three assessment styles with your team that you can prototype, or make rather completely, and actually teach the unit and give the three different styled assessments to three different student groups.
 Say, you can do this with grade four classes in your school where a third of the students each get a different style.
 Then, once the unit is done and the assessments are administered you can evaluate the successes and limitations of each, pick one, make improvements, and continue forward with your whole elementary STEM assessment project.
 Now, you have an outstanding idea of what will and will not work for your school and the success and longevity of your work seems assured.

 Let’s talk about those three you picked to prototype.
 It shouldn’t just be three of your favorite ideas, instead, you want to pick three concepts to prototype that appear to have different risk and reward.